pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 - **service account**: The identity to be used for any interaction with the Kubernetes API made by the supply chain.
 For more information, see [Supply Chain Basic](ootb-supply-chain-basic.md).

-- **role**: The set of capabilities that we want to assign to the service account.
+- **role**: The set of capabilities that you want to assign to the service account.
 It must provide the ability to manage all of the resources that the supplychain is responsible for.
 For more information, see [Supply Chain Basic](ootb-supply-chain-basic.md).